TheMrXandr/JourneyONS/journey.md

 Each Travelers should have a a few hours of free times, a way to roll a 10 sided die, and a way to communicate with the rest of the group.
 If you're planing on using any modules outside the core system, having a character sheet is also helpful for tracking any additional mechanics of the game.

 ## What are the rules?
-You can find the basic rules here: [Journey Core Ruleset](modules/core.md)
+You can find the basic rules here: [Journey Core Systems](core/rolls.md)

 ## But What About Combat?!
 Combat in the Core of Journey is very minimal, though if you want something more in depth take a look at the [Advanced Combat Module](modules/combat.md)

-On a success your apponent is incapacitated.
+On a success your opponent is incapacitated.
 However, on a failure you are incapacitated.

 If all Travelers are incompacitated the Guide will determine whether or not that means death based on the nature of the conflict.